FuelLabs/sway-applications/escrow/README.md

 ### Current state of the application

 - The smart contract is deemed to be feature complete for now
-- The user interface does not currently exist but is a work in progress therefore there is nothing for the user to interact with
+- The user interface currently uses wallet code that will be updated

 ## Project Structure